c3lang/c3-spec/c3-spec.md

 #### Vector operations

-Vectors support the same arithmetics as its underlying type, and will perform the operation element-wise.
+Vectors support the same arithmetics and bit operations as its underlying type, and will perform the operation element-wise.
+Vector operations ignore overloads on the underlying type.

 Example: